 Our simulation suite includes both strongly magnetized clouds (with the $\muBcl=0.5$ case even subcritical) and weakly magnetized clouds.
 The latter (models $\muBcl=4$ and $8$) have initial $B_{z,0} < 10 \mu{\rm G}$, and the magnetic field remain energetically subdominant -- with super-Alfv\'{e}nic turbulence -- throughout their lifetimes.
 Their overall evolution and morphological characteristics are largely similar to the fiducial model.
-Compared to the non-magnetized run, the first star formation event is a bit delayed ($\sim 0.5$--$1\Myr$), and SFR and net SFE are slightly lower.
+We also include an unmagnetized model.
+Compared to the non-magnetized run, the first star formation event in moderate-magnetization models is a bit delayed ($\sim 0.5$--$1\Myr$), and SFR and net SFE are slightly lower.

 The magnetically subcritical and critical clouds ($\muBcl=0.5$ and $1$) have initial magnetic fields $54\mu{\rm G}$ and $27\mu{\rm G}$, with initially sub-Alfv\'{e}nic turbulence.
-Figure~\ref{f:snapshot-b} shows that overdense filamentary structures preferentially aligned perpendicular to the $z$-axis (to an extreme degree in the subcritical case).
+Figure~\ref{f:snapshot-b} shows that overdense filamentary structures preferentially aligned perpendicular to $\bm{B}_0$ along the $z$-axis (to an extreme degree in the subcritical case).
 The strong magnetic field constrains motions to proceed primarily along the $z$-axis, and as a result the cloud expansion driven by feedback at late times is highly anisotropic in these models.

 Compared to the fiducial model, in the subcritical and critical cases the strong magnetic field both delays the onset of star formation and reduces the SFR.
 As a result, it takes longer to build up enough stellar mass that the feedback is sufficient to disperse the residual gas.
-In addition, the reduced gas compressibility and strong magnetic tension force makes cloud structure less porous and \HII\ regions remain confined for a longer period of time.
+In addition, the reduced gas compressibility and strong magnetic tension force make cloud structure less porous and \HII\ regions remain confined for a longer period of time.
 This makes the escape of ionized gas and ionizing radiation more difficult.
 For these reasons, only a small fraction of gas is photoevaporated by LyC in the critical and subcritical cases.
 Compared to the fiducial model, in which most of the mass loss is in ionized gas, nearly 10 times as much gas is dispersed in the neutral phase as the ionized phase.